Skip to main content Skip to secondary navigation

 CE 4-Year Plans for Going Abroad

-The undergraduate civil engineering curriculum includes a core to be taken by all declared majors that provides a broad introduction to the major areas of civil engineering.
-Subsequent coursework is grouped into 7 focus areas, allowing students to tailor their studies to align with their interests.
+The undergraduate civil engineering curriculum and course requirements can be found in the Stanford Bulletin.
 Undergraduates potentially interested in the Civil Engineering major should also consider the Environmental Systems Engineering major as a possible alternative; a comparison of these two alternative majors is presented in the Environmental Systems Engineering page.

 For more information on civil engineering, students are encouraged to visit the CEE website, talk to a CEE faculty member, or contact the CEE Student Services Specialist, Jill Filice, in room 316 of the Jerry Yang and Akiko Yamazaki Environment & Energy (Y2E2) Building.